Updated: 1 day ago

 Most carpet warranties are similar in design and scope.
-Depending on the product, some carpets have long periods of a warranty, but most carpets will have the same fundamental cleaning procedures.
-Our point in showing you this information, is to stress how your carpet warranty impacts your cleaning regiment.
+Depending on the product, some carpets have long periods of warranty, but most carpets will have the same fundamental cleaning procedures.
+Our point in showing you this information is to stress how your carpet warranty impacts your cleaning regimen.

 Mohawk Flooring, another leading carpet manufacturer, has an interesting product warranty, that requires customers to clean their carpets in a certain way.
 If you have purchased a Mohawk, SmartStrand Carpet, they require you to use a certain type of vacuum cleaner.
 We have a great article, " SmartStrand Carpet Cleaning Guide," that discusses this policy, and gives you a list of the approved vacuum cleaners.

 But, imagine spending thousands of dollars on a new carpet, only to have a problem, and then finding out your claim got denied, because you did not have the right vacuum cleaner.
 Once again, this is why reading your product warranty is just so important.

 "CRI" (The Carpet and Rug Institute) is the trade association for the carpet industry throughout the United States.
 The association is comprised of leading industry executives, and it does a wealth of research for the carpet industry, including the best way to clean and maintain carpets.

 The CRI Seal of Approval is all about developing and recognizing the best methods and equipment to properly care for the carpet industry.
 As The Carpet and Rug Institute puts it: